Using Android Auto is designed to make it easier — and safer — to use your Android phone in the car, and here are some tips on how to do just that.

 The platform can only make use of compatible apps you’ve already installed.
 For example, if you don’t have Waze or Spotify installed on your phone, Android Auto won’t see them.
 If you do have them, you can choose them directly from the interface.

-Phone calls run through the phone app, though you can technically also make and take calls through Skype.
-There wouldn’t be any video, just audio.
+Phone calls run through the phone app, though you can technically also make and take calls through Skype, Viber, Webex, and other messaging apps that also allow calls.
+No video, though, just audio.

 For calls and messages, Google Assistant is truly valuable in the car.
 You can call anyone by saying, “Hey Google, call (contact or phone number),” or take a call by just tapping the accept button onscreen.
 You can equally reject a call doing the same thing with the reject button.

 Google Assistant on Android Auto largely works the same way as it does at home or on your phone.
 Compose messages, launch apps, get directions, ask about the weather or get an answer to a general question.
-With Google Play Music and Spotify, you can even ask for a specific artist, album, genre or playlist.
+With YouTube Music and Spotify, you can even ask for a specific artist, album, genre or playlist—as long as you subscribe to their Premium tiers.

 Set reminders or create a shopping list on your way to the store.
 It can be pretty extensive, so ask “OK Google, what can I say,” to get some ideas on what you can do.
 Best to do that while you’re parked or stopped somewhere to avoid getting distracted.